tombenner/reports_kit/README.md

 -----
 ### Your First Chart

+After installation, you can create your first chart with a single line!

-In any view, render a chart that shows the number of records of a model (e.g. `user`) created over time:
+In any view, create a chart that shows the number of records of a model (e.g. `user`) created over time:

 `app/views/users/index.html.haml`
 ```haml